tillbiskup/evedata/docs/architecture.rst

     * raw_values of EveAverageDetectorData and EveIntervalDetectorData

       Currently, the measurement program only collects the average values in both cases.
 However, there is the frequent request to collect the raw values as well.
 The data structure already supports this.

+    * Detectors that are redefined within an experiment/scan

+      Generally, detectors can be redefined within an experiment/scan, *i.e.* can have different operational modes (standard/average *vs.* interval) in different scan modules.
+Currently, all data are stored in the identical dataset on HDF5 level and only by "informed guessing" can one deduce that they served different purposes.
+How to handle this situation in the future, or more important: how to deal with this in the data model described here?
+Currently, there seems to be no unique identifier for a detector beyond the XML-ID/PV.

 evefile.evemetadata module